Jeffrey-Sardina/TWIG-I-v1.0/README.md

+NOTE: This code has ab error that distorts some results.
+This has been fixed in an internal dev version.
+Until then, do not cite / use this code.

+This notice will be updated once that is fixed.

 # TWIG-I
 TWIG-I (Topologically-Weighted Intelligence Generation for Inference) is an evolution of TWIG (https://github.com/Jeffrey-Sardina/TWIG-release-1.0) that performs link prediction, on one KG or across multiple KGs, with a single model and a tiny fraction of the parameters required by traditional KGEs.
 Results also indicate it can achieve reliably higher performance; however, in its current for, it struggles to scale to larger datasets.